Table of Contents

 (ii) the marriage has not been consummated, and

-(iii) the parties have not, after the ceremony, cohabited and lived together as husband and wife,
+(iii) the parties have not, after the ceremony, cohabited and lived together as spouses,

 (c) that the action was brought before the person bringing it attained the age of 19 years.